Membership - Friends of HARE

 Our Structure

-We run as a co-operative, which means we are people-centred and are run by our members for our community.
+We run as a collective, which means we are people-centred and are run by our members for our community.
 We act together to build a better world and a sustainable organisation through cooperation.
 Putting equity, fairness, and social justice at the heart of everything we do.

 Becoming a Member of HARE